softark/yii2-cropper-bs5/options.md

 |-----------|-------|----------|---------------|
 | jsOptions | array | no       | (empty)       |

-The javascript options associate with the cropper widget.
+The javascript options associated with the cropper widget.
 Currently only `jsOptions['onClik']` is supported.

 | name                 | type   | required | default value |